 How will the study materials be translated?

 Labs conducting the study in a language other than English or Swedish may be asked to translate the materials to their own language.
 The translation procedure will be standardized and follow best practices in translating for cross-cultural research.
 The CLIMR coordinators will coordinate the official translation process.
 In brief, this means that we will send out a spreadsheet with tasks (e.g. translations, back-translations) and labs will have the opportunity to sign up for tasks in a first-come-first-serve manner.
-We will not start the formal translations until we have gotten a green light for all the materials of the study.
+We will start the formal translations ASAP (currently planned for early fall 2021).
 If you have already translated material (e.g. for your ethics application) that is of course fine (but note that we have changed the study plan during the course of the review process).
 But we would strongly advise that you do not start with back-translations yourself.
-We wish to kick off this oversee this process.
+We wish to kick off and oversee this process.
 The reason is to make sure that the translations are standardized as much as possible, to maintain methodological rigor.
 This process of formal translations have already begun.
 If you have questions about it, don’t hesitate to get in touch with us.

 How long is the window for data collection open?

 Data collections have been delayed.
 The current plan is to have the window for data collection open from the beginning of fall 2021 to June 2022.
 Note that this may change depending on the length of the peer-review.

 We are applying for ethical approval for the study and our IRB wants a copy of the ethics approval from the University of Gothenburg (i.e. the home university of the coordinators).
 Can you share this with us?

 The central authority which grants ethical approvals in Sweden—Etikprövningsmyndigheten (EPN)— decided that the CLIMR study is exempt from ethical review (you find a document specifying the exemption here).
 Labs who registered before March 19 2021 should’ve received an email with a document explaining this in a bit more detail.

 Will the data and study materials be made publicly accessible?